 The Shield is the second major climbing area at Echo Crag.
 The routes on The Shield are more difficult than Square Inch, and generally longer (most top out around 80 feet).
 The left side of the Shield is marked by a number of small roofs that cross the upper part of the wall, while the right side is smoother, and a bit more laid back.
 Like Square Inch, the Shield is often wet in the spring or after a range.
 These routes see less traffic and are a little dirtier.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 2.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 2.
 The Shield:

 Featured Route For 2.
 The Shield